guzmonne/hex2num/README.md

-# JavaScript number to 8 byte hexadecimal string.
+# JavaScript IEEE 754 number to 8 byte hexadecimal string.

 This library purpose is to provide an easy way to convert JavaScript numbers into 8 byte hexadecimal strings.